cryptpulse/webserv/README.md

 WebServ is a simple HTTP server written in C++ that adheres to HTTP/1.1 standards.
 It is designed to be non-blocking, supporting multiple clients simultaneously using efficient I/O multiplexing.
 The server configuration is provided through a configuration file, allowing users to customize various aspects of the server's behavior.

-This project was developed in colaboration with [jscaetano ](https://github.com/jscaetano).

 ## Features
 - **Host static websites**: Host static websites with HTML, CSS, and JavaScript files.
 - **Host multiple websites**: Host multiple websites simultaneously, each with its own configuration.